AaltoSciComp/scicomp-docs/triton/usage/jobstats.rst

 The different lines of the jobstats output are explained below:

-- ``Bytes read (% of load on a single server)``: This statistic shows the percentage of bytes that were read from a single server.
+- ``Bytes read (% of load on a single server)``: This statistic shows the percentage of bytes that were read from a single Lustre server.
 If this is close to a 100%, see the recommendations below for avoiding hotspots.
-- ``Bytes read (Max)``: This statistic shows the number of bytes that were read from the a single server.
-This number divided by the total bytes read will produce the percentage of load on a single server.
+- ``Bytes read (Max)``: This statistic shows the number of bytes that were read from the a single Lustre server.
+This number divided by the total bytes read will produce the percentage of load on a single Lustre server.
 - ``Bytes read (Total)``: This statistic shows the total number of bytes read by your job.
 If the number is very high, see the recommendations below for minimizing your data loading.